CloudLabsAI-Azure/Cloud-Native-Application/labguide/create-Docker-images-for-application.md

     ![](media/ex1-cd.png)

-### Task 2: Create Docker images and push to container registry
+### Task 2: Build Docker Images and push to container registry

 In this task, you will be building the docker image and will be pushing them to the ACR to later use in AKS